project at a time.

 Every project begins with a request for help.

-Universities in developing countries are key to improving the lives of all citizens, including the most disadvantaged.
+Higher education in developing countries is key to improving the lives of all citizens, including the most disadvantaged.
 Often the quality of their educational programs and their research capacity limit the contributions they can make to their country’s development.

 We believe that the best way to assist developing countries is to share academic expertise with their universities so they can develop their own leaders, experts and professionals.
 Educating people at home rather than abroad strengthens the ties to local culture and communities and makes it more likely that graduates will remain in their home countries.

-A university in the developing world submits a proposal identifying what it hopes to achieve and what help it needs to implement the proposal.
+A university or college in the developing world submits a proposal identifying what it hopes to achieve and what help it needs to implement the proposal.